 In addition to the following types of compensation, seamen may also be eligible for punitive damages in some circumstances.
-Punitive damages are allowed in Jones Act cases if employers are found to recklessly break their obligation in providing a seaworthy and safe vessel for their employees.
+Punitive damages are allowed in Jones Act cases if employers are found to recklessly break their obligation to provide a seaworthy and safe vessel for their employees.
 In such situations, it must be proven that the vessel owner did, in fact, know that the vessel was not seaworthy and recklessly disregarded the safety hazards resulting in an employee injury.

-Under the Jones Act, not only are the present medical expenses of injured seamen covered, but also anticipated future medical expenses, exams, travel expenses to doctor’s appointments, medication, physical therapy, rehabilitation, X-rays, specialized equipment needed to aid in recovery, counseling, mental health treatment, counseling, and more.
+Under the Jones Act, not only are the present medical expenses of injured seamen covered, but also anticipated future medical expenses, exams, travel expenses to doctor’s appointments, medication, physical therapy, rehabilitation, X-rays, specialized equipment needed to aid in recovery, counseling, mental health treatment, and more.

 Loss of Earnings

 Loss of earnings covers not only present earnings but also loss of earning capacity for the future, which includes potential pay raises, occupational advancements, and employee benefits, including vacation time, 401K, and/or pensions.
 It’s pretty difficult to calculate that future loss, which is why it’s so important that you consult a lawyer with experience with the Jones Act.

 This entails both mental suffering and physical pain.
 As several factors can play into dictating the compensation amount – the extent and severity of the injuries, the physical pain, and the extent of mental suffering – determining the amount a seaman is entitled to for pain and suffering.